Martiviezz21/Milestone-project1/README.md

 3. Git:
 - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 4. GitHub:
-- GitHub is used to store the projects code after being pushed from Git.
+- GitHub is used to store the project's code after being pushed from Git.
 ## Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
 - W3C Markup Validator - No errors
 - W3C CSS Validator - No errors
 ## Further Testing
-- Frinds and family menbers were asked to review the site and documentation to point out any bugs and user experience issues.
+- Friends and family members were asked to review the site and documentation to point out any bugs and user experience issues.
 ## Known Bugs
 <img src="assets/images/readme/navbar-tablet.jpg" width=800 height=200>
 <img src="assets/images/readme/navbar-phone.jpg" width=600 height=300>

-On Tablet screen the Brand-title is not align with the navbar.
+On the Tablet screen, the Brand-title is not aligned with the navbar.
-On Phone screen the header is not centered.
+On the Phone screen, the header is not centered.

-I have used diplay property flex for the header.
-I've been looking for a solution several time but couldn't find it.
+I have used display property flex for the header.
+I've been looking for a solution several times but couldn't find it.
 ## Deployment
 I used GitHub to deploy this website.
-The steps to deply it are the following one:
+The steps to deploy it are the following:
-1. GitHub Repositoty
+1. GitHub Repository
 2. Setting
 3. GitHub Pages
 4. Under "Source" click the dropdown called "None" and chose "master Branch".
-5. The page will refresh on it's own
+5. The page will refresh on its own
-6. Scroll down through the page to locate the now publish site link in the "GitHub Pages" section.
+6. Scroll down through the page to locate the now-publish site link in the "GitHub Pages" section.

 The live link can be found here -WWWWWWWWW
 ## Credits
 - Bootstrap4: Bootstrap library was used on the form.
 - Nav Dev Simplified on YouTube: I have followed his tutorial on flex.
 ## Content
-- All contentet was written by the developer with the client supervision.
+- All content was written by the developer with client supervision.
 ## Media
-- All Images were obtain from my client.
+- All Images were obtained from my client.
 ## Acknowledgements
 - My Mentor Jubril for his feedback.
-- Tutor support at Code Intitute for their help.
+- Tutor support at Code Institute for their help.
 - The client for providing the picture.